aboulet13/f1_las_vegas_2025_prediction/README.md

   - QualiTime Metric (MAE): 0.9996 seconds
   - QualiTime Metric (RMSE): 1.3653 seconds

-### 4. First Iteration: Stabilized Gradient Boosting & expansion to Race Prediction
+### 4. Iteration: Stabilized Gradient Boosting & expansion to Race Prediction

 This iteration focused on addressing the overfitting issue in the Qualifying model and expanding the scope to the full race prediction.